dpstart/obsidian/zettelkasten/%kimHOWFINDYOUR2021.md

 Given this framework, the authors pose some research question, which I'll summarize here.

-1. ** Does graph attention learn label agreement?** The authors here seem to think that, due to oversmoothing in GAT, if an edge exists between nodes with different labels, that it will be hard to distinguish them.
-Thus, they postulate that
+1. **Does graph attention learn label agreement?** The authors here seem to think that, due to oversmoothing in GAT, if an edge exists between nodes with different labels, that it will be hard to distinguish them.
+Thus, they postulate that ideal attention should give all the weights to label-agreed neighbors.
+In their experiments, they show that GAT attention learns label-agreement better that dot-product.
+2. **Is graph attention predictive for edge presence?** On the link predictiont ask, dot-product attention consistently outperforms GAT attention.
+3. **Which graph attention should we use for given graphs?** The hypothesis here is that different attention mechanisms have will have different abilities to model graphs under various homophily and average degree.
+Here, the best performing model in low-homphily settings employs scaled dot-product attention with self-supervision, showing that self-supervision can be useful.
+However, when homphily and average degree are high enough, there is no difference in performance between all the models, including a vanilla GCN.

+All of the experiments done so fare were done us